REST API Tutorial

 }

-• Difference with XML
+• Difference between JSON and XML

-• Syntax and data types
+• JSON Syntax and document types

-• How to read JSON data
+• How to read JSON document

-• How to write JSON data
+• How to write JSON document

 Ref: Introducing JSON